Evacuation order lifted as Wakayama refinery fire abates | The Japan Times

 Although no more flames could be seen at the plant early Monday, police, firefighters as well as Arita city officials have yet to confirm whether the fire had been fully contained, NHK said.

-They will wait until flammable gases remaining in the compound are completely burned out before they start inspections, according to NHK.
+They will wait until flammable gases remaining in the compound are completely burned out before they start inspections.

 After the fire began at around 3:50 p.m.
 Sunday, a pall of black smoke hung over the area for hours.